microsoft/industry/healthcare/solutions/patientAccess/readme.md

 ### Design recommendations

-* Use a dedicated Azure Application Insights instance, connected with Log Analytics to capture key telemetry, metrics, and logs for the portal apps.
+* Use a dedicated Azure Application Insights instance, connected with Log Analytics to capture key telemetry, metrics, and logs for the Patient Access Portal application
 * Create alerts and views to monitor usage, such as logins, performance, and response time in order to make informed decision around need for additional add-on licensing.
-* If portal apps are used externally, ensure you have purchased required add-on capacity to meet expected peak.
+* If Patient Access Portal application is used externally, ensure you have purchased required add-on capacity to meet expected peak

 ## Security